Breezeemr/hitch2/docs/CURATOR.md

 this lifecyles method many more curation changes or commands may be applied before the transaction is flushed
 ### :hitch2.def.curator/curation-changes
+Curation changes is so that the curator knows which hitch vars (descriptors) to manage.
 This function is called every time a var is demanded and the var returns this curator with its `get-curator` call.
 When a var selects you as it's curator it expects that you will set it's value through `set-projections` field of the node
 ### :hitch2.def.curator/observed-value-changes
+Observed value changes is a notification that value of a descriptor which the curator is watching has changed.
 This function is called every time the value of a demanded descriptor changes.
 This will not be called until the curator has demanded other descriptors through the `change-focus` field of the curator node.